CDRT/mk_docs/docs/ref/bios/settings/thinkstation/networksetup.md

 ### **HTTPs Boot**

 This setting controls whether or not the system can boot over HTTPS.
 When enabled, additional configuration may be required.
 The HTTPS Boot and related settings are not configurable through WMI.
+See [Boot Description.](#boot-configuration)

 Possible options: